Good memories of run at Queen's spur Norrie on

 The British number one lost out in three sets to Matteo Berrettini in the final in West Kensington before reaching the third round at Wimbledon.

-Since then he has risen to 11 in the world and won his fourth career tournament on the Lyon clay last month.
+Since then, he has risen to 11 in the world and won his fourth career tournament on the Lyon clay last month.

-"My first goal is to win the title," Norrie told BBC Scotland as he prepares to begin his grass court campaign.
+"My first goal is to win the title," the 26-year-old told BBC Scotland as he prepares for his grass court campaign.

 "The draw is absolutely stacked but I'm looking forward to troubling some players.